csyork19/Postgame-Stats-Api/README.md

 # Postgame-Stats-Api
 Python FLASK REST API for sports statistics.
 This application offers stats for NBA.
-Coming soon are stats for WNBA, NFL, CBB Men & Women.

 # Sample Requests
 The endpoints can be invoked with an application such as postman, cli tool, front end application etc.